OpenCyphal-Garage/libcyphal/docs/design/readme.md

 It is worth noting that the same (in essence) approach is used for runtime type identification in the implementation of `std::any` from glibc.

+It is desirable to move `getTypeID` into Cetl to simplify its reuse between different components, such as LibCyphal and Nunavut-generated types.

 ### Safe dynamic type conversion without RTTI

 In the interest of minimizing the deviations from relevant high-integrity software design guidelines, the dependency on metaprogramming is reduced to the bare minimum.
 As will be seen later, this choice requires some form of runtime type identification and dynamic casting to support handling of DSDL objects.
 Without the full RTTI support one cannot rely on the built-in `dynamic_cast` conversion; this can be worked around with a simplified version presented below that makes use of `getTypeID`: